HCL-271/Dimitrii.github.io/english/index.md

 * ### Data Engineer
    * October 2020 ‑ March 2022, Part‑time
    * #### Acronis (MIPT Department)
+I created file hashing algorithms and achieved an accuracy of 1 infected per 100,000 files, given their similarity.
+Increased the speed of transferring backups between the server and client by 30%

 Finding hyper-parameters for clustering hash sums of files, calculating performance metrics (mainly True Positive) as well as estimating file clustering time under different parameters.